hepicar/tech_test-fullstack/Readme.md

 - Edit an existing service
 - Delete a service

+You have one week from the date you received the email to complete the Technical Test.

 ## Submission

 Once you have completed the task, please share the link to your repository with erzha.hepicar@gmail.com.

+##### Good luck with the test!